Fame (1980 film): Franchise

 In 2002, MGM and Touchstone Television planned to develop a two-hour television film that would serve as a direct sequel to Fame, followed by a spin-off television series.
 Both projects were to be produced for the ABC network.
 The television film was to introduce several students applying for positions at the New York City of Performing Arts, while the spin-off series would focus on their lives during their four years of attending the school.
 The series would feature new cast members as the young students, as well as those from the 1980 film, as well as updated versions of the songs "Fame" and "Out Here on My Own".
 Michael Gore was to act as an executive producer for both projects with his producing partner Lawrence Cohen, through their production label White Cap Productions.
 However, both television projects were never produced.

 In 2003, MGM Television produced a reality television series titled Fame, in an attempt to capitalize on the success of the largely popular American Idol.
 The concept of the series involves discovering a "triple threat"—a person who can sing, act and dance and has a "bigger-than-life" personality.
 The show, co-hosted by Debbie Allen, and Joey Fatone, featured Carnie Wilson, Johnny Wright and JoJo Wright as the panel of judges.
 The series premiered on NBC on May 28, 2003, and a total of ten episode were produced.
 The two competing finalists of the series were Shannon Bex and Harlemm Lee.
 Lee emerged as the winner of the competition, based on home-audience votes.

 In 2012, MGM Television announced it would produce a modern-day television series inspired by the film, with Nigel Lythgoe acting as an executive producer.
 The project resurfaced in June 2015, when The Hollywood Reporter announced that MGM Television would be co-producing the series with A&E Networks for Lifetime, with Josh Safran attached as the show's writer and executive producer.

-Ownership of the franchise

-Whereas Metro-Goldwyn-Mayer still has the rights to the rest of the franchise, the original 1980 film is currently in the hands of Warner Bros. through Turner Entertainment.